The Reverend Dr. Don Darius Butler, pastor

 Yielding to the leading of God, the teenage minister moved more than 1,500 miles from his native Nassau, Bahamas, to Nashville, TN, where he matriculated at American Baptist College, graduating summa cum laude with a Bachelor of Arts degree in Bible and Theology.
 His theological studies continued at Vanderbilt University Divinity School as a Kelly Miller Smith Scholar.
 There he was awarded a Master of Divinity degree with honors, along with the Saint James Academy Award for preaching, and a certificate in Black Church Studies.
 Reverend Butler later received the Doctor of Ministry degree at Duke Divinity School.
 He currently chairs the Board of Trustees of his beloved alma mater, American Baptist College.

 A member of Phi Beta Sigma Fraternity, Inc., Reverend Butler is an avid traveler, lover of books and connoisseur of authentic Caribbean cuisine.
-He is married to Attorney La Keisha Wright Butler – they have been blessed with a daughter, Dahlia Marie.
+He is married to Attorney La Keisha Wright Butler – they have been blessed with two children, Dahlia Marie and Don Darius Jr.

 Reverend Butler honed his pastoral care skills, during a yearlong chaplain residency in Clinical Pastoral Education at Norton Healthcare, Louisville, KY.
 His compassion and gift for the ministry of pastoral caregiving was further refined during his tenure at Kosair Children’s Hospital.